gammasim/containers/docker-gammasim-tools-dev/README.md

-# Docker container for gamma-sim-tools development
+# Docker container for gammasim-tools development

 ## Introduction

+Provide a container for testing and development of gammasim-tools.
+This container is not optimised for size, but for completeness of development tools.

-Container with:
+Container contains installation of:

-- corsika and sim_telarray installed
+- corsika and sim\_telarray
-- miniconda installed
+- miniconda
-- gamma-sim-tools conda packages (from environment.yml) installed
+- packages required by gammasim-tools (from environment.yml)

+The container does not include gammasim-tools, which should be cloned in the ./external directory (see below).

 ## Building

-Building expects that a tar ball of corsika/sim_telarray (corsika7.7_simtelarray.tar.gz) is available in the building directory.
+Building expects that a tar ball of corsika/sim\_telarray (corsika7.7\_simtelarray.tar.gz) is available in the building directory.
-Download this one from the MPIK website (password applies) with
+Download the tar package from the MPIK website (password applies) with

 ```
 $ ./download_simulationsoftware.sh